-I am not crafty.
-Not at all.
+I am not crafty — not at all.
 But, I’m going to have a house full of people here next weekend for a party and I’ve put myself on an extra tight budget.
 The budget is going for food and beverages as well as the Christmas tree that everyone will be helping us decorate.
 I won’t be buying any new decorations or any fresh flowers but I still want to bring a little nature into the house.

-suggest sealing the bottom of the tea light (where the metal part is) with some wax from a different candle so water doesn’t seep up and dampen the wick.
+I’ve never floated a candle in my life, so I did a little research.
+A website called The Art of Doing Stuff suggest sealing the bottom of the tea light (where the metal part is) with some wax from a different candle so water doesn’t seep up and dampen the wick.
 I’ll definitely be trying that because although my wicks stayed lit, they had sad little flames.

 I’m open to suggestions on how to improve my homemade centerpiece or how to improve the floating candles.
 And, if you have any other ideas for using fresh cut holly for decorating, let me know.